rtyler/brokenco.de/_posts/2019-07-18-otto-matic.md

 Quite the laundry list!
-The two biggest departures from what Jenkins Pipeline would be the ability to model external interactions and determinism.
+The two biggest departures from what Jenkins Pipeline can somewhat model would be: the ability to model external interactions and determinism.

 Modeling external interactions is something which I think _many_ approaches to modeling continuous delivery simply fail to acknowledge.
-Every tool wants to act as if it is the center of the universe, and they can't _all_ be the center!
+Every tool wants to act as if it is the center of the universe but they can't _all_ be the center!
-In order to effectively model external interactions, the language alone is insufficient, the runtime must participate.
+In order to effectively model external interactions in a pipeline the language alone is insufficient, the runtime must also participate.
 Imagine a scenario where validation of a deployment occurs via an external system.
 The pipeline would necessarily be paused, pending an external callback or something along those lines.
 This means the language itself has to represent the callback in some way, but the runtime has to allow for an event to continue the pipeline's execution.
 All without consuming resources, like a VM or container in the meantime.

-The approach for most current systems is:
+The approach in most current systems is:

  * provision VM
  * install dependencies